 - PDU Session switch to a compatible S-NSSAI.

--- new cause to indicate the network slice switch to a compatible S-NSSAI.
+- new cause to indicate the network slice switch to a compatible S-NSSAI.

+- After PDU Session is established, the AMF may include back off timer for the original slice and/or includes the original slice in the Rejected NSSAI to prevent the UE requesting the slice due to URSP rule re-evaluation.

 6.5 Solution #5: PDU session handover to a target CN with an alternative S-NSSAI support